The Governess (1958 film): Production

 It was followed by The Last Call, The Rose without a Thorn, The Lark, Citizen of Westminster, and Enemy of the People (the last of "the season").

 The advertisement for the show made nationalistic appeals saying "do you really want to encourage talented local young artists" and "we're doing our part - you can tell by tuning in."

 The play was the TV debut of Carole Potter, a 15-year-old school girl.
+She later married the director, William Sterling.